cfd2474/TAK-ADSB-Feeder/airplanes.live_feeder_instructions.md

 # How to Feed Your airplanes.live Receiver to My ADS-B Aggregator

-This guide will walk you through configuring your existing **airplanes.live** feeder to also send ADS-B data to my aggregator at **104.225.219.254**.
+This guide will walk you through configuring your existing **airplanes.live** feeder to also send ADS-B data to my aggregator.
 This will NOT disrupt your existing airplanes.live feed.

 **Follow [MLAT Guide](MLAT_config.md) to add MLAT service after completing this process**